Graph Rewiring in GNNs to Mitigate Over-Squashing and Over-Smoothing: A Survey: Preliminary Concepts

-Unlike traditional graph learning methods that typically adjust the \texttt{UPDATE} and/or \texttt{AGGREGATE} operations while maintaining fixed neighborhoods \(\mathcal{N}(i)\), rewiring methods approach the problem differently.
-They treat graph modification as a preprocessing step, allowing for alterations in the neighborhood structure while keeping the message-passing operations intact.
+where, possibly, $V\subseteq V^{+}$ (augmentation with virtual nodes) and where $E^{+}$ is typically obtained from $E$ by adding and/or removing edges .
+We call a rewiring static if $\mathcal{R}$ is applied once prior to training.
+It is dynamic if the rewired graph depends on learnable parameters and/or evolves over training, i.e., $G^{+}=\mathcal{R}_{\theta}(G)$ where $\theta$ denotes the learnable parameters of the GNN used during training.

-Building \( G^{+} \) effectively necessitates a thorough understanding of how the graph structure impacts message-passing dynamics constructing This involves identifying critical structural descriptors that can reveal substructures contributing to issues like oversmoothing and oversquashing.
-By leveraging these descriptors, approaches can strategically redesign the graph to promote a more effective information flow.
+The objective is to obtain a modified graph \( G^{+} \) whose topology is more favorable to information propagation under an MPNN than that of the original graph \( G \).
+Unlike traditional graph learning methods that typically adjust the \texttt{UPDATE} and/or \texttt{AGGREGATE} operations while maintaining fixed neighborhoods, rewiring methods approach the problem differently.
+They treat graph modification as allowing alterations to the neighborhood structure while keeping the message passing operations intact.
+Figure \ref{fig:overload} presents an example of heuristic graph rewiring.